astro-group-bristol/guidelines/guides/README.md

 ## Contributors

-Much of the documentation has been ported form an effort organized by Sotiria Fotopoulou, with thanks to everyone who contributed (alphabetically):
+Much of the documentation has been ported form an effort organized by Sotiria Fotopoulou (@SFotopoulou), with thanks to everyone who contributed (alphabetically):

-- Grant Stevens
+- Grant Stevens (@grant-m-s)
-- Hattie Steward
+- Hattie Steward (@hstewart93)
 - Lucy Taylor
-- Matt Selwood
+- Matt Selwood (@MattSelwood)
-- Rhys Shaw
+- Rhys Shaw (@RhysAlfShaw)
-- Sotiria Fotopoulou
 - Teresa Matamoro

-Those notes have been translated from OneNote to this repository by Fergus.
+Those notes have been translated from OneNote to this repository by Fergus (@fjebaker).